 LANDLORD RESPONSIBILITIES (Click here for printable flyer.)

 Notification of Residence

-Property owners of rental property within the corporate limits of the Village are required to submit to the Tax Commissioner twice a year a Landlord/Tenant Questionnaire form detailing the names, addresses, telephone numbers and place of employment for each tenant (Section 729.01) living in rental property of any kind on or before July 31 and December 31 of each year.
+Property owners of rental property within the corporate limits of the Village are required to submit to the Tax Commissioner twice a year a Landlord/Tenant Information Form detailing the names, address, telephone number, SSN, and place of employment for each tenant (Section 729.01) living in rental property of any kind on or before July 31 and December 31 of each year.